* S&P500 futures down 0.5% at 3-month lows

 A private survey of China’s manufacturing sector published on Monday suggested a modest expansion in activity as export orders bounced from a contraction.

-Economists noted increased in new export orders pointed to possible front-loading of U.S.-bound shipments to avoid potential tariff hikes that U.S. President Donald Trump - who kicked off a potentially confrontational state visit to Britain on Monday - had threatened to slap on another $300 billion of Chinese goods.
+Economists noted increases in new export orders pointed to possible front-loading of U.S.-bound shipments to avoid potential tariff hikes that U.S. President Donald Trump - who kicked off a potentially confrontational state visit to Britain on Monday - had threatened to slap on another $300 billion of Chinese goods.

-With the bitter trade weighing, factory activity contracted in most Asian countries and the euro zone last month, surveys showed.
+With the bitter trade mood weighing, factory activity contracted in most Asian countries and the euro zone last month, surveys showed.

 The euro zone’s slowdown was for the fourth month running, and at an accelerating pace, as slumping automotive demand, Brexit and wider political uncertainty took their toll.